aplamada/minimal-dockerfile/README.md

 which you can try out: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/binder-examples/minimal-dockerfile/truly-minimal)

-However, it would be better to consume the NB_UID/NB_USER arguments and create a real user:
+However, it would be better to consume the NB_UID/NB_USER arguments, create a real user, and allow the target path to be configurable:

 ```docker
 # create user with a home directory